U.N. Security Council urged to consider Guinea Bissau sanctions

-UNITED NATIONS (Reuters) - The U.N. special representative to Guinea-Bissau on Wednesday urged the Security Council to consider imposing sanctions against anyone who attempts to undermine the country’s forthcoming general election.
+UNITED NATIONS, Feb 26 (Reuters) - The U.N. special representative to Guinea-Bissau on Wednesday urged the Security Council to consider imposing sanctions against anyone who attempts to undermine the country’s forthcoming general election.

 According to a decree signed this week by the West African nation’s interim president, Guinea-Bissau’s long-delayed legislative and presidential election, intended to draw a line under a 2012 military coup, has been postponed again to April 13 from March 16.